VITObelgium/hadoop-spark-samples/package/README.md

 Some things to keep in mind:

-- Make sure to use `PYSPARK_PYTHON` to refer to the python version specified in `requirements.yml`.
+- Make sure to use `PYSPARK_PYTHON` to refer to the python version specified in the docker image.
-- Zip any dependencies you have and include them in the `spark-submit` command.
-  - Take note of the zipped folder structure, as it will mirror the path you give in the zip command
 - Point `IMAGE` to the correct repository and make sure it is reachable from the cluster.
 - Add any volumes you need to the `MOUNTS` variable